 Surveillance Footage Blurring

-Surveillance Footage Blurring is a project I recently started working on that addresses concerns brought up in Security and Social Dimensions of City Surveillance Policy.
+Surveillance Footage Blurring is a project that addresses concerns brought up in Security and Social Dimensions of City Surveillance Policy.
 The paper mentions a need for city surveillance systems to anonymize their captured for public consumption.
 The solution proposed in the 2014 paper suggested a manual solution where you have government worker using video editing software to blur the myriad of footage obtained.
 My project automates this task by taking a video file and altering frame by frame.
 I am using OpenCV and OpenALPR for object detection, where I gather the coordinates for a detected face or license plate, and then use a Gaussian Blurring technique on the space between those coordinates.
 The result is a video with all personal data eliminated.
 I am currently working on gathering more surveillance footage so I can train my own Haar Cascade based on that footage for more accurate detection.

 Mountain Meter is a rapid prototype for my Mobile Development Course project.
 It gathers sensor data from Apple's CoreMotion Library and contextualizes the data in a way that benefits active users.
 The app gathers data about the users activity (flights of stairs ascended, distance travelled) and compares it to real world activities.
 So for example, the user can compare the flights of stairs they've ascended in the past week to the height of Mount Everest.